how to bend angle iron

 Angle iron has high strength, stiffness, toughness, and ductile properties.
 However, it does not actually bend very easily.

-The most natural way to bend an angle iron is apex in or out but most angle rings are rolled being in or out.
+The most natural way to bend an angle iron is the apex in or out but most angle rings are rolled being in or out.
 What happens is that the bending causes the angle to twist.
 The reason is that the vertical leg of the angle is being bent the “easy-way” or like a belt, while the horizontal leg is being bent the “hard-way” like a washer.
-The twist is caused because the neutral-axis is somewhere between the two legs.
+The twist is caused because the neutral axis is somewhere between the two legs.
 All the material inside the neutral axis compresses while all material outside the axis stretches.

 Angle irons can be curved by hot and cold bending processes, but cold roll bending is the simplest and produces a quality, uniform product.